SreenidhiHayagreevan/SreenidhiHayagreevan/README.md

 ## 🌟 Featured Projects
 ### 🚧 [GuardRail for LLM](https://github.com/SreenidhiHayagreevan/GuardRail_For_LLM)
 - Designed and implemented a multi-layer guardrail framework for LLM that detects and flags LLM hallucinations.
-- Built fully automated data pipeline to ingest, preprocess ~700K+ samples across 7 datasets (focused on 7 domains).
+- Built fully automated ETL data pipeline to ingest, preprocess ~700K+ samples across 7 datasets (focused on 7 domains).
 - Achieved strong performance on reliability metrics - ROC-AUC ≥ 0.95 for toxicity, hallucination ,and gaps on gender bias.
 - Built an interactive Streamlit UI to demo the guardrail pipeline, visualizing safety checks, hallucination flags.